Guide to Visiting a Tijuana Dentist in Mexico for Dental Implants and Other Work

 Although these prices are attractive, it’s important to base your decision on other factors as well.
 Check which materials your dentist is using since that’s certainly one area you don’t want them cutting costs.

-If you live anywhere along the west coast of the United States you’ll find Tijuana is your nearest dental tourism hotspot.
+If you live anywhere along the west coast of the United States (or are spending your holiday there) you’ll find Tijuana is your nearest dental tourism hot spot.
 Los Algodones is another border town you could consider, although it doesn’t have the same tourism appeal since it caters almost exclusively to medical tourists.

 Tijuana’s location just south of the Mexican border makes it a convenient place to visit, even for a day trip.
 The city is on the west coast about 20 miles south of San Diego, California.
 Further down you’ll find more details about the different ways you can cross the border.